cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### How do I get the SQL endpoint for a specific region of my multi-region cluster?

 This information is not currently available in the {{ site.data.products.db }} Console.
-The connection string provided in the Console uses a geolocation routing policy to automatically route clients to the nearest region, so it should be unnecessary to use the DNS name for a specific region.
+The connection string provided in the Console uses a geolocation routing policy to automatically route clients to the nearest region.
 However, if you need to determine region-specific DNS names, you can do either of the following:

 Make an [API request](cloud-api.html) to `GET /api/v1/clusters/{cluster_id}`.
 The SQL endpoint for each region will be visible in `regions` -> `sql_dns`.

 Or, manually create the region-specific DNS names using your cloud provider and the single region names.
 For example, a GCP Serverless cluster with the DNS name `<routing-id>.h4f.cockroachlabs.cloud` might have the following regional DNS names:

-`<routing-id>.h4f.gcp-us-east1.cockroachlabs.cloud`
+- `<routing-id>.h4f.gcp-us-east1.cockroachlabs.cloud`
-`<routing-id>.h4f.gcp-us-west2.cockroachlabs.cloud`
+- `<routing-id>.h4f.gcp-us-west2.cockroachlabs.cloud`
-`<routing-id>.h4f.gcp-europe-west2.cockroachlabs.cloud`.
+- `<routing-id>.h4f.gcp-europe-west2.cockroachlabs.cloud`.

 ## Security